Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: -Harish-Chandra Series Φ-Harish-Chandra Series

-We say that $e$ is a \dfemph{singular number} for $\bbb{G}$ iff $r_e(|\bbb{G}|) > 0$.
-Observe that there are finitely many such numbers; for groups of exceptional type, we list them in \Cref{sec:exceptional}.
-It is useful to record that:
+We say that $e$ is a \dfemph{singular number} for $\bbb{G}$ if and only if (a positive power of) $\Phi_e$ divides $|\bbb{G}_\ad|$.
+Observe that there are finitely many such numbers.
+For groups of exceptional type, we list them in \Cref{sec:exceptional}.

-\begin{cor} If $e$ is \emph{not} a singular number for $\bbb{G}$, then every element of $\Uch(\bbb{G})$ is $\Phi_e$-cuspidal.
-In other words, the $\Phi_e$-Harish-Chandra partition is nontrivial only if $e$ is a singular number. \end{cor}
+\begin{rem} As Malle noted to us, the facts below follow from the Sylow theorems: \begin{itemize} \item Every regular number is singular. \item If $e$ is \emph{not} a singular number for $\bbb{G}$, then every element of $\Uch(\bbb{G})$ is $\Phi_e$-cuspidal.
+Hence the $\Phi_e$-Harish-Chandra partition is nontrivial only if $e$ is a singular number. \end{itemize} \end{rem}